Academic Advising Center

-Through DRS, Western provides admitted or prospective students with disAbilities an equal opportunity to access all aspects of University life.
-DRS is committed to providing services and programs that foster student development at all levels: intellectual, emotional, physical, and social.
+Through DAC, Western provides admitted or prospective students with disabilities an equal opportunity to access all aspects of University life.
+DAC is committed to providing services and programs that foster student development at all levels: intellectual, emotional, physical, and social.

 Old Main 240, MS-9006 | Tel.
 360-650-3470 | Financial Aid Website

 Financial Aid strives to reduce financial barriers to learning by providing eligible students with financial assistance through grants, scholarships, loans, and work study and student employment programs.

 Old Main 563A, MS9036 | Tel.
 360-650-7500 | LGBTQ+ Western Website

 LGBTQ+ Western works to advance the holistic thriving of diverse LGBTQ+ students, faculty and staff at Western Washington University by collaboratively engaging the university community with transformational knowledge, resources, advocacy and celebration.

 Ronna Biggs, Program Director

 Old Main 330F, MS-9016 | Tel.
 360-650-3846 | New Student Services/Family Outreach Website